DSC-Capstone/2025-26/mentors.md

 to facilitate that.**

 {: .red }
-Remember, discussions begin the week of Monday, October 2nd.
+Remember, discussions begin the week of Monday, Sept 29th.
 Check [dsc-capstone.org/enrollment](https://dsc-capstone.org/enrollment) to see where and when your section is.
 If you're running your sections through Zoom, send your students your Zoom link via email.
-(Find your students [here](https://docs.google.com/spreadsheets/d/1HgUoFgO-PoyNKsHSCt4Rxjnh1X1CsyHTccKghtzRI1o/edit#gid=738138438)).
+(Find your students [here](https://docs.google.com/spreadsheets/d/1RovvVrGeL9oF5mhkVI_bS6BLohVnL1oLgoBKBvzSEyU/edit?usp=sharing)).

 <a name='participation-questions'></a>